vvduth/ai-workflow-blog/generated_posts/blog.md

     return generated_text
 ```

+## Running and Testing

-# run and test
+To run and test the updated workflow:

-* uv sync => to install concurrent package
+1. Run `uv sync` to install the `concurrent` package
-* python main.py path/to/outline
+2. Execute `python main.py path/to/outline`

+This workflow now supports loops for iterative improvement, conditional execution based on evaluation results, and parallel execution of independent tasks like thumbnail generation and LinkedIn post creation.